What’s not to like about virtual call centers?

 What is a Virtual Call Center?

-A virtual call center is a contact center that operates in the cloud.
+A virtual contact center is a contact center that operates in the cloud.
 Agents don’t need to come to a specific location or office to work.
 Instead, they can work from anywhere with an internet connection.

 This is typically at home, but it could be a co-working space or a shared office.